S

 Smooth Fox Terrier Size and Weight

-Smooth Fox Terriers are small to medium size dogs.
-Males can reach a height of 15 ½ inches tall while females reach a height of 14 inches.
+Smooth Fox Terriers are small to medium-sized dogs.
+Males can reach a height of 15 ½ inches, while females reach a height of 14 inches.
 Males weigh up to 18 pounds while females weigh up to 17 pounds fully grown.
 Smooth Fox Terriers weigh 7 pounds at about 9 weeks old.
 They are full-grown at 12 months old.

 Smooth Fox Terrier Common Health Issues

 Smooth Fox Terriers have some common health issues like other dogs.
 One of those is known as Patellar luxation.
 This is when the dog’s kneecap slips out of place.
 Sudden limping or hopping can both be signs of this condition.
-The treatment may be medication or surgery depending on how severe the issue is.
+The treatment may be medication or surgery, depending on how severe the issue is.
 A second common health issue is heart disease.
 A Smooth Fox Terrier with heart disease has weakened heart valves and may have a heart murmur.
 This is most common in older terriers.
 (These dogs have a lifespan of 10 to 13 years.)
 Medication or surgery can be treatments for this condition.
 A third common health issue is kidney stones.
 A Smooth Fox Terrier that is having trouble urinating or has blood in its urine may have kidney stones and should be taken to the vet right away.
-Common health issues of these dogs include:

 Smooth Fox Terrier Temperament and Behavior